griffinshuth/Sprint-Challenge-Authentication/README.md

 - [ ] Implement the project on this Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project:
+Follow these steps for completing your project :

 - [ ] `cd` into the root of the project and run `yarn` to install dependencies.
 - [ ] Once you have your `node_modules` go ahead and run `yarn server` or `npm run server` to start your node server.